-Regardless of the selected baud rate, the information transmitted by the GPS 20 sensor board is referenced to the pulse immediately preceding the NMEA 0183 RMC sentence.
-Sentences are transmitted with respect to the user selected baud rate (see page 10).
+Regardless of the selected baud rate, the information transmitted by the GPS 25 sensor board is referenced to the pulse immediately preceding the NMEA 0183 RMC sentence.

-For example, at 4800 baud and 9600 baud, every pulse will have information transmitted for that GPS second.
-For the 2400 baud rate, every other pulse will have information transmitted.
-For the 1200 baud rate, every fourth pulse will have information transmitted.
-The accuracy of the one-pulse-per-second output is maintained only while the GPS 20 can compute a valid position fix.
+The accuracy of the one-pulse-per-second output is maintained only while the GPS 25 can compute a valid position fix.
 To obtain the most accurate results, the one-pulse-per-second output should be calibrated against a local time reference to compensate for cable and internal receiver delays and the local time bias.